jadams8/downsampling/README.md

 # downsampling
-"""Python script for downsampling batches of fastq files according to sample name using the seqtk toolkit.
+Python script for downsampling batches of fastq files according to sample name using the seqtk toolkit.

 This script will downsample the paired reads to a given number in the forward and reverse fastq files for a list of given samples in a text file.
 The samples in the text file must be formatted as a list and sample numbers given in the format *SAMPLE_NUMBER* for example: *ABC012345*